Utility crossing license

 Public Water Inventory maps »

-ArcGIS shapefiles of basins and watercourses used to construct the GIS-based PWI maps are available at Minnesota Geospatial Commons.
+Spatial data of basins and watercourses used to construct the GIS-based PWI maps is available at Minnesota Geospatial Commons.

 To confirm if your project crosses a public water, locate your crossing on a PWI map.